telerik/kendo-ui-core/docs/api/javascript/ui/dropdownlist.md

 The event handler function context (available via the `this` keyword) will be set to the widget instance.

-> **Important:** The event is not fired when the value of the widget is changed programmatically.
+> The event is not fired when the value of the widget is changed programmatically.
 If you need to handle changes made by API, wire the [cascade](/api/javascript/ui/dropdownlist#events-cascade) event.

 #### Event Data